 Before you can say Jack Robinson your dogs pulling like mad and the hair on her back is beginning to rise.
 You’ve made every effort to prepare yourself to control this dominant Beagle behavior.

-The fact is that most dog owners don’t really understand that when you give completely wrong messages at home the aggressive beagle behavior may be too entrenched to turn around when another guy and his dog are approaching.
+Here's something most dog owners don’t really understand.
+When you give completely wrong messages at home the aggressive beagle behavior may be too entrenched to turn around when another guy and his dog are approaching.

 A dog is a very simple animal but they simply have no interest in a bigger television set, a brand new car or their next vacation.